Snowden disclosures: October

-A highly sensitive signals intelligence collection program known as Stateroom involves the interception of radio, telecommunications and internet traffic.
+A highly sensitive signals intelligence collection program known as Stateroom involves the interception of radio, telecommunications, and internet traffic.
 It is operated out of the diplomatic missions of the Five Eyes (Australia, Britain, Canada, New Zealand, United States) in numerous locations around the world.
 The program conducted at U.S. diplomatic missions is run in concert by the U.S. intelligence agencies NSA and CIA in a joint venture group called "Special Collection Service" (SCS), whose members work undercover in shielded areas of the American Embassies and Consulates, where they are officially accredited as diplomats and as such enjoy special privileges.
-Under diplomatic protection, they are able to look and listen unhindered.
-The SCS for example used the American Embassy near the Brandenburg Gate in Berlin to monitor communications in Germany's government district with its parliament and the seat of the government.
+Under diplomatic protection, they can look and listen unhindered.
+The SCS, for example, used the American Embassy near the Brandenburg Gate in Berlin to monitor communications in Germany's government district with its parliament and the seat of the government.

 Under the Stateroom surveillance programme, Australia operates clandestine surveillance facilities to intercept phone calls and data across much of Asia.

-In France, the NSA targeted people belonging to the worlds of business, politics or French state administration.
-The NSA monitored and recorded the content of telephone communications and the history of the connections of each target i.e. the metadata.
+In France, the NSA targeted people belonging to the worlds of business, politics, or the French state administration.
+The NSA monitored and recorded the content of telephone communications and the history of the connections of each target, i.e., the metadata.
 The actual surveillance operation was performed by French intelligence agencies on behalf of the NSA.
 The cooperation between France and the NSA was confirmed by the Director of the NSA, Keith B. Alexander, who asserted that foreign intelligence services collected phone records in "war zones" and "other areas outside their borders" and provided them to the NSA.

-The French newspaper Le Monde also disclosed new PRISM and Upstream slides (See Page 4, 7 and 8) coming from the "PRISM/US-984XN Overview" presentation.

-In Spain, the NSA intercepted the telephone conversations, text messages and emails of millions of Spaniards, and spied on members of the Spanish government.
+The French newspaper Le Monde also disclosed new PRISM and Upstream slides coming from the "PRISM/US-984XN Overview" presentation.
+In Spain, the NSA intercepted the telephone conversations, text messages, and emails of millions of Spaniards and spied on members of the Spanish government.
 Between December 10, 2012, and January 8, 2013, the NSA collected metadata on 60 million telephone calls in Spain.
 According to documents leaked by Snowden, the surveillance of Spanish citizens was jointly conducted by the NSA and the intelligence agencies of Spain.